Five Thousand Kilometres Through France

 TE Lawrence - His Cycle Journeys

 In 1908, in the summer holidays between his first and second year at university, then aged nearly 20, Lawrence set off on an extraordinary journey of some 2500 miles all around France.
 He covered the distance in 50 days, visiting more than 50 medieval castles.
-His journey was not too different from the course of the sixth Tour de France, which started a few days before he arrived in France.

-These journeys are recorded in his letters home, which he would often write on Sundays (he had been brought up in a religious family.
+These journeys are recorded in his letters home, which he would often write on Sundays (he had been brought up in a religious family).
 In his letters Lawrence comments quite regularly on his cycling, from the punctures he repaired to his ability to cover long distances.
 See more about Young Lawrence the Cyclist.